 We have to calculate the electric field strength at point P on the equatorial line which is distance r from the centre of dipole.
 From the figure Net electric field at point P due to dipole is

-From Fig are cancelled from each other but are added.
+From Fig are cancelled from each other but

 i.e.